 11. Boat mold removal on internal wood

-On our wood and headlining’s I always use vinegar and water.
-It’s easy, vinegar is very inexpensive, there’s no chemicals and it works!
-The smell of vinegar is annoying for an hour or two but it doesn’t take long for it to disappear.
-Between cleaning with vinegar I use a wood polish to add life back into the wood.
+I always use vinegar and water to clean our wood and headlining.
+Vinegar is very inexpensive, there are no chemicals, and it works!
+The smell of vinegar is annoying for an hour or two, but it doesn’t take long to disappear.
+Between cleaning with vinegar, I use a wood polish to add life to the vine wood.
+It’s easy.
+Make sure to read my Top 15 Sailing Maintenance Tips.

 12. Mold removal in the galley fridge/freezer